jose-ambrosioo/network_design_and_implementation/README.md

 <br>#do wr
 <br>#exit

-<br>• Configure the following Message of the Day banner: “Unauthorized access is expressly prohibited and will be punished in accordance with the law.”
+• Configure the following Message of the Day banner: “Unauthorized access is expressly prohibited and will be punished in accordance with the law.”
 <br>#conf t
 <br>#service password-encryption
 <br>#banner motd <br># Unauthorized access is expressly prohibited and will be punished under the law<br>#
 <br>#end

-<br>• Configure a password for console connections.
+• Configure a password for console connections.
 <br>#line console 0
 <br>#password cisco senha
 <br>#login
 <br>#exit

-<br>• Configure synchronous logging.
+• Configure synchronous logging.
 <br>#loggin Synchronous
 <br>#exit
 <br>• Set a password for vty connections.